a50b/Swipe/README.md

 # Swipe
-Swipe is a front-end web design inspired by the homepage of Stripe
+Swipe is a front-end homepage inspired by Stripe